Abortion and the Law (SA)

 In 2022, abortion in South Australia was fully decriminalised under the Termination of Pregnancy Act 2021.
 The change was applauded by human rights groups, such as the Human Rights Law Centre, and noted as particularly significant in the wake of the recent US Supreme Court decision to overturn Roe v Wade, which provided constitutional protection of abortion rights in the US.
 This article outlines the laws surrounding the termination of a pregnancy in South Australia.

 When is abortion legal in SA?

-- Continuing the pregnancy would risk the life or the physical or mental health of the woman (taking into account her actual and reasonably foreseeable environment); or
+- continuing the pregnancy would involve a significant risk to the physical or mental health of the patient; or

 Where is abortion available?